FlemmingM/FlemmingM.github.io/README.md

 Please click on the links to view the different projects:

 ## West Nile Virus (WNV) incidence in Chicago - Project
-The project is devided in different notebooks and save on the IBM Watson cloud for data storage.
+The project is divided in different notebooks and saved on the IBM Watson cloud for data storage.
-The goal of the project was to idetify the most abundant mosquito locations in Chicago as well as the likelihood of being infected with the WNV if bitten.
-Finally, the project was constructed in accordance with the IBM Cloud Garage Method for Data Science.
+The goal of the project was to identify the most abundant mosquito locations in Chicago as well as the likelihood of being infected with the WNV if bitten.
+Finally, the project was designed in accordance with the IBM Cloud Garage Method for Data Science.

 - [A presentation video](https://youtu.be/hoVJMDkyBxM)